dotcli/knowledge/en/README.md

----
-description: >-
-  "Have you tried writing down everything you know about everything?" -
-  @neauoire
----

 # Introduction
+> "Have you tried writing down everything you know about everything?" - @neauoire

 This is where I document and organize, well, everything I know.
 Common topics are programming, design, and music.